North Florida attempted kidnapping leads to discussions of stranger danger

 Tom Floyd is the owner of Systema Floyd Martial Arts in West Palm Beach.

-We were the first to show him the video from Pensacola.
-He said it appears 11-year-old Alyssa did everything right.
+WPTV was the first to show him the video from the Pensacola area.
+He said it appears Alyssa did everything right.

 Parents often look to martial arts as a way to build confidence and discipline in their children.

-“Parents come in asking for self-defense techniques for their children, We did survival camps for kids in the summer," Floyd said.
-"Older kids, 12-16 years old, those parents really wanted their kid to know worse case scenarios like what to do if their hands are tied up, and how to get out of a car."
+"Parents come in asking for self-defense techniques for their children.
+We did survival camps for kids in the summer," Floyd said.
+"Older kids, 12-16 years old, those parents really wanted their kid to know worst-case scenarios like what to do if their hands are tied up and how to get out of a car."

 Floyd's biggest lesson is about avoidance.